 The Council on Education for Public Health (CEPH) is a programmatic accreditation organization which reviews and approves public health education programs throughout the country.
 It is the most respected accrediting agency for public health programs in the country.
 The Council’s stated goal is “to enhance health in human populations through organized community effort,” which in intends to accomplish through these objectives:

-- To assure the public that institutions offering graduate instruction in public health have been evaluated and judged to meet standards essential for the conduct of such educational programs.
+- Assuring the public that institutions offering graduate instruction in the field of public health meet standards necessary for the conduct of such educational programs

-The Council has two corporate partners – the American Public Health Association (APHA) and the Association of Schools and Programs of Public Health (ASPPH) – both of which support the Council’s efforts and echo its desire to further public health education.
+CEPH has two corporate partners—the American Public Health Association (APHA) and the Association of Schools and Programs of Public Health (ASPPH)—both of which support the Council’s efforts and echo its desire to further public health education.

 I’d like to earn a dual degree.
 Can I take all my classes online?

 Dual-degree programs often cross over from one specialized school to another at an accredited university.
-For example, students wanting to earn a master’s in public health and a Juris Doctor must take coursework at a school of law.
-Check with your accredited university to find out the program requirements for the specific dual degree you seek.
+For example, students wanting to earn a master of public health and a Juris Doctor must take coursework at the college’s school of law, in addition to public health coursework.
+Some colleges do offer a dual degree options for the MPH online, but not all.
+Additionally, some dual degrees are blended, where the MPH—or part of the degree—can be completed online, but coursework for the other degree must be completed on-campus.
+Check with your accredited university for specific details.

 Can I finish my online master’s degree in the same amount of time as a traditional degree?

 Online programs are often designed for the working professional, someone who can only attend school on a part-time basis.
-Because of this, some online programs are only offered as part-time.
+Because of this, some online programs are only offered as part-time, which means it may take longer to complete than a traditional degree.
+On the other hand, some online MPH programs offer a fast-track option, allowing students to shorten their time to degree completion.
 Check with a school or program advisor for specific details; some schools may have the schedule you’re looking for.

-Is an online master’s in public health reputable?
+Is an online master of public health reputable?

-Accredited programs are highly reputable, whether they are online or traditional.
-Check with your university and program administrator to ensure that the school and program you’re interested in are accredited by the Association of Specialized and Professional Accreditors.
+Accredited MPH programs are highly reputable, whether they are online or traditional.
+Check with your university and program administrator to ensure that the school and program you’re interested in are accredited by an agency that is recognized by U.S. Department of Education and Council for Higher Education Accreditation.

-What types of jobs are available for graduates of an accredited master’s in public health program?
+What types of jobs are available for graduates of an accredited online master of public health program?

-A wide variety of jobs are available for graduates with a master’s in public health.
-Biostatistician, epidemiologist, environmental health specialist, public health lobbyist and health policy manager are just a few of the jobs available in this growing field.
+A wide variety of jobs are available for graduates with an online master of public health.
+Biostatistician, epidemiologist, environmental health specialist, public health lobbyist, and health policy manager are just a few of the jobs available in this growing field.

 Paying for an advanced degree can be a challenge, but with the many scholarship opportunities available, it’s certainly not impossible.
 A scholarship offers students funds to pay for college without requiring them to pay anything back.
 Another advantage is that recipients often make valuable connections with the funding institution, connections that might benefit the student in a future career.
 Below are some examples of potential scholarship opportunities for public health students: